mcoulombe/ts-db-relay/README.md

     mongosh "mongodb://test:test@ts-db-connector:27017/testdb"
     ```

-## Acceptance tests
+## Testing

-For now, the acceptance tests run against [testcontrol](https://github.com/tailscale/tailscale/tree/main/tstest/integration/testcontrol), an in-memory fake control server that we also use to test other parts of Tailscale.
+By default, the acceptance tests run against [testcontrol](https://github.com/tailscale/tailscale/tree/main/tstest/integration/testcontrol), an in-memory fake control server that we also use to test other parts of Tailscale.
 We're planning to decouple this setup further in the near future so that the same test scenarios can be run against a real tailnet and control server.

 The tests use [testcontainers-go](https://golang.testcontainers.org) to create containerised databases instances.